raiden-network/raiden/CONTRIBUTING.md

 request.
 If you or your employer do not hold the whole copyright of the authorship submitted we can not accept your contribution.

+For frequent contributors with write access to the repository we have a set of labels to put on Pull Requests to signal to our colleagues what the current state of the PR is.
+These are:

+- [Dev: Please Review](https://github.com/raiden-network/raiden/labels/dev%3A%20Please%20Review) to a Pull Request that is currently ready for a reviewer to have a look at.
+- [Dev: Work in Progress](https://github.com/raiden-network/raiden/labels/dev%3A%20Work%20In%20Progress) to a Pull Request that is either not yet ready for review or is getting PR review suggestions applied by the author until it's ready for review again.

 ## Development environment setup

 ### Nix